 a collection of electronic texts and links to texts originally written in or about the Americas from 1492 to approximately 1820.
 Open to the public for research and teaching purposes, EADA is published and supported by the Maryland Institute for Technology in the Humanities (MITH) under the general editorship of Professor Ralph Bauer, at the University of Maryland at College Park.
 Description from site

 This website explores different aspects of U.S. History from approximately 1857-1912.
 It includes political cartoons, lesson plans, excerpts from Harper's Weekly, biographies, bibliographies, reference lists, and more.
-[For access to the Harper's Weekly subscription database, please use the HarpWeek database on the A-Z list.]
+[For access to the Harper's Weekly subscription database go to the A-Z list of databases.]

 "HERB's classroom-ready primary documents and teaching activities engage students with deep historical questions and are designed to support learning at every level.
 Grounded in decades of work with history teachers in real classrooms, HERB reflects ASHP/CML’s mission of making the past, and the working people and ordinary Americans who shaped it, vivid and meaningful. "